-If you’ve had inverted nipples for as long as you can remember, then the Niplette is pretty safe to use.
-However, if you don’t stick to the recommendations, you might run into a little trouble such as:
+The Niplette is generally safe to use.
+However, if you don’t stick to the recommendations, you might run into a little trouble, for example;

 - Infection: The Niplette cannot be sterilized, so using it on lactating breasts could lead to an infection

-If you use this device properly and follow the instructions, then you will have a smooth experience, satisfying results, and you will get used to it in no time.
+If you use this device properly and follow the instructions, then you will have a smooth experience, results, and you will get use to it in no time.
 Make sure you consult with a healthcare professional before you start using the Niplette.

 Is a Niplette effective?

 Suction devices like the Niplette work by sucking the nipple into a small cup.
 This suction helps the nipple protrude and point outwards instead of turning inwards.
-Using such devices repeatedly for some time will help to loosen up your nipples.
-Eventually, the nipples stay erect for a long time on their own.
+Using such devices repeatedly for an extended period of time will help to loosen up your nipples.
+Eventually, the nipples stay erect for a longer time on their own.

-The Niplette could be your best shot to fix your inverted nipples without surgery.
-It’s an inexpensive, safe to use, and simple device.
-But it may not work for everyone.
-Most women end up with protruded nipples, others don’t.
-If you have Grade 3 inversion or the Niplette isn’t working for you, it’s time to consider going for surgery.
+The Niplette could be your best shot to treat your inverted nipples without surgery.
+It may not work for everyone.
+Most women end up with protruded nipples, while others don’t.
+If you have Grade 3 inversion or the Niplette isn’t working for you, you could consider going for surgery.

-What are the other options to fix inverted nipples?
+What are the other options to treat inverted nipples?

-During this brief procedure, a local anaesthetic is used so that your surgeon could lift both your nipple and areolas into a more protruding position without pain.
+During this brief procedure, a local anaesthetic is used so that your surgeon can lift both your nipple and areolas into a protruding position without pain.